DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 I try to find the crucial reason in Step 2 which confusing me for a long time that why and how she could make done it.
 So it must be something beyond language itself, language is just a language.
 Actually,I wouldn’t be a security auditor in a 21day solidity learning.
 It’s doesn’t matter.

-I know what I’m appreciate and chase for, learning solidity is just to figure out and understand something to serve my life goals.
+I know what I’m appreciate and chase for, learning solidity is just a experience to figure out and understand something to serve my life goals.
 Solidity Language itself is not my goal.

 Q1: